briannoyama/bvh/README.md

 For those who plan to use onlineBVH for an application with strict runtime requirements, I conducted a small experiment on my Intel Core i5-7440HQ CPU @ 2.80GHz × 4.
 The test generated random cubes in a 3D space to add (100,000) remove (50,000) and query (100,000) such that the final BVH would contain 50,000 items.
 I ran this test 20 times and combined the data to get the below graphs:

 The different colored lines represent the different percentiles.
-Interestingly, the first addition took way longer than any of the following additions.
-The rest of the additions hovered around 0.01 ms. The per size graph had a lot of noise, most likely because I did not run enough tests =P. Instead of running more tests (perhaps like I should have), I did a moving window average of 100 points before and average each point plotted in the graph above (and it still had a lot of noise).
-The large number of branches (if-statements) in the code may explain some of the observed variance.
+The additions hovered around 10us at the 99%ile.
+The per size graph had a lot of noise, most likely because I did not run enough tests =P. Instead of running more tests (perhaps like I should have), I did a moving window average of 100 points before and averaged each point plotted in the graph below (and it still had a lot of noise).
+I do not understand the weird dip in add latency for trees of depth ~12.

 ![Speed of adding an object per depth](http://briannoyama.github.io/assets/images/bvh-steps/AddRuntimePerDepth.svg)
 ![Speed of adding an object per number of volumes](http://briannoyama.github.io/assets/images/bvh-steps/AddRuntimePerSize.svg)

 Subtractions worked closer to what I expected.
 The performance seems to increase linearly.
 It takes approximately 100 times as long to remove an item after 50,000 volumes have been added versus removing an item when there's only one in the hierarchy.
-(Note, since the BVH is also a binary tree, there are log<sub>2</sub>(50,000) parent volumes.)
+(Note, since the BVH is also a binary tree, there are ~50,000 parent volumes.)
 Other than height, the runtime performance also depends on the surface area of the volumes.
 The surface area is a good metric for the odds that a random query (or subtraction) volume will have to search multiple paths in the tree.
-It may also explain why we do not have _log_ performance.

 ![Speed of removing an object per number of volumes](http://briannoyama.github.io/assets/images/bvh-steps/SubRuntimePerSize.svg)
 ![Speed of removing an object per depth](http://briannoyama.github.io/assets/images/bvh-steps/SubRuntimePerDepth.svg)

 Due to the random nature of the test, there does not exist data for smaller BVHs with smaller depths for all of the possible return values.
 (Query 2 means two volumes were returned or intersected by the query volume.)
-The query speed seems to mirror the subtraction speed.
-After a depth of ~10 the speed of both subtraction and query is slower than that for add (~0.01 ms).
-Surprisingly, the number of volumes affected seemed to have very little affect on the performance.
+After a depth of ~15 the speed of both subtraction and query is slower than that for add (~0.01 ms).
+Surprisingly, the number of volumes affected seemed to have very little effect on the performance.
 This is likely because the query method does not have to recurse back to the root of the tree to find more things to return.

 ![Speed of querying an object per depth](http://briannoyama.github.io/assets/images/bvh-steps/QueryPerDepth.svg)
 ![Speed of querying an object per number of volumes](http://briannoyama.github.io/assets/images/bvh-steps/QueryPerSize.svg)

 As mentioned, there are two things that should (in theory) determine the performance of a BVH.
 One is the depth of the tree, and the other is the surface area of the tree.
-The different sizes of the parent volumes affects the total surface area.
+The different sizes of the parent volumes affect the total surface area.
 This test only relied on additions for the online method.
-The offline represents an approximate best possible tree.
+The offline represents an approximate best possible tree created by ordering the volumes along aall possible dimensions and splitting them in half.

 ![Depth of the online vs offline algorithms](http://briannoyama.github.io/assets/images/bvh-steps/Depth.svg)
 ![Surface area of the online vs offline algorithms](http://briannoyama.github.io/assets/images/bvh-steps/SurfaceArea.svg)

-As one can see, the offline tree does not create as good of a tree (which we expect), but!
-It is close, and it grows at a linear rate, similar to the best case tree.
-For this study we ended at around 32000 added volumes due to the time it took to create an offline tree.
-For applications where some of the data can be preprocessed online, one can use the offline method to construct an initial hierarchy.
+Surprisingly, the online tree does creates a better tree than the offline algorithm, both of which grow linearly.
+For this study we ended at around 14000 added volumes due to the time it took to create an offline tree.

 A few thoughts about the performance: There are a large number of relatively small method calls that are not likely inlined (which ones?
 I leave this as an activity for the reader).
 Currently for moving an existing volume, one needs to do a removal followed by an addition.
 The results from the query study suggests that for volumes that only need to be moved a small amount, it may be possible to make a better movement method that would take approximately half the time.